Want to save time on your design work? Yes! Great, then let's dig in.

 45. Use checklists to avoid mistakes and time-consuming failures.

 Checklists are a special type of procedural document that are particularly helpful for standardizing workflows, and ensuring quality goals are met.
 Checklists help keep your design projects from crashing and burning like an ill-prepped B-17 Bomber, especially as you add more members to your team.
 Learn more about the power of checklists.

 46. Set up an intranet to house your procedures.

-Google Apps for Work is a good choice for an easy to make design business intranet.
+Google Workspace is a good choice for an easy to make a design business intranet.
 You can start by documenting your procedures as Docs in Google Drive and then level up to using a Google site for housing those procedures.
 Learn more about setting up your intranet with Google Sites.

 47. Document your procedures as you grow.

 As you add more components to your design business, keep track of how you market, land sales, interact with your clients, fulfill services, and communicate.
 Give step by step instructions for how to complete tasks that are critical to your business operation.
 If you make use of service providers at Envato Studio, document what services you use and how they fit into your workflow.

 Build Productive Habits

 48. Approach making changes as a series of simple habits to form.